syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 the name on the Resource Request.
 This is exactly what we setup our pipeline to do!

-The documents you see in the directory. will be scheduled and deployed by Kratix to a Worker Cluster once the pipeline is executed.
-They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's `workerClusterResources` installed (see beneath).
+The documents you see in the directory will be scheduled and deployed by Kratix to a Worker Cluster once the pipeline is executed.
+They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's `workerClusterResources` installed (see below).

 Once you are satisfied that your pipeline is producing the expected result, you will need to make the container image available to your Kubernetes cluster.
 If